MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-authentication-connectivity-issues-with-tabs.md

 - **SQL Server logins are not enabled** - Refers to a scenario in which you try to connect to a Microsoft SQL Server instance by using SQL Server authentication, but the login that's associated with the account is disabled.
 For more information, see [MSSQLSERVER_18456](/sql/relational-databases/errors-events/mssqlserver-18456-database-engine-error#login-failed-for-user-nt-authorityanonymous-logon).

 - **Named Pipes connections fail because the user doesn't have permission to log in to Windows** - Refers to a permissions issue in Windows.
-For more information, see [Troubleshooting the Named Pipes connections issue in SQL Server](named-pipes-connection-fail-no-windows-permission.md).
+For more information, see [Named Pipes connections issue in SQL Server](named-pipes-connection-fail-no-windows-permission.md).

 ## [Windows permissions](#tab/windowspermissions)